-• Hyde Abbey Gardens includes remains of a former Benedictine monastery. • The gardens extend into the car park and grounds of the former leisure centre. • Hyde Gateway and the Bridge are the only substantial Scheduled Monuments that

-• Any development must respect the site's historic and conservation significance.
+- Hyde Abbey Gardens includes remains of a former Benedictine monastery. - The gardens extend into the car park and grounds of the former leisure centre. - Hyde Gateway and the Bridge are the only substantial Scheduled Monuments that - The site's western boundary is next to the Winchester Conservation Area. - Any development must respect the site's historic and conservation significance.